smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 3. Create `prd.md` file in `ai-docs` directory using the template
 4. Add project-specific details
 5. Confirm creation with: "Created Product Requirements Document for TaskMaster App in `ai-docs/prd.md`"

+User: "Create epic summary for Epic-1-user-auth with title User Authentication System"

+AI Action:
+1. Identify template to use: `.ai-templates/template-epic-summary.md`
+2. Verify that the epic directory exists: `ai-docs/epic-1-user-auth`
+3. Create `epic-summary.md` file in `ai-docs/epic-1-user-auth` directory using the template
+4. Replace placeholders with provided information:
+   - {N} → 1
+   - {epic-title} → User Authentication System
+   - {status} → Planning (default)
+   - Other placeholders with default values
+5. Confirm creation with: "Created Epic Summary for Epic-1-user-auth in `ai-docs/epic-1-user-auth/epic-summary.md`"

+User: "Refresh stories list for Epic-1-user-auth"

+AI Action:
+1. Scan the `ai-docs/epic-1-user-auth` directory for story files
+2. For each story file:
+   - Extract story title and status
+   - Create a link to the story file
+3. Update the Stories section in `epic-summary.md` with the formatted list
+4. Confirm update with: "Updated stories list in Epic Summary for Epic-1-user-auth"
 </example>

 <example>